As women, society can often make us feel like we’re

 your birth control decisions.

-methods for birth control.
-For women considering non-hormonal options
+non-hormonal methods for birth control.
+For women considering non-hormonal

-for birth control, there is new information available on the safety and effectiveness
+options for birth control, there is new information available on the safety and

-testing, reviewed by Barbara Carrellas, AASECT and David L. R. Houston,
+and testing, reviewed by Barbara Carrellas, AASECT and David L. R.

 as old as humankind — but that doesn’t mean we should draw the covers